DarrenCoppinger/playwright-milestone-project/README.md

 * Why would a user want this product?
 What’s worth doing?

-Through interviews with the client, interviews with the potential users of this website. and reviews of other playwright’s websites a list of development priorities were established.
+Through interviews with the client, interviews with the potential users of this website and reviews of other playwright’s websites a list of development priorities were established.
 An importance versus viability analysis was also conducted, the results of which are as follows:

 <img src="https://i.ibb.co/r4PBy4W/importance-vs-viability-analysis.jpg" alt="importance-vs-viability-analysis" border="0">